On the exceptional zeros of $p$-non-ordinary $p$-adic $L$-functions and a conjecture of Perrin-Riou: Introduction

 \end{core}

 We expect that the hypothesis (both on Theorem D and Corollary E) requiring the non-vanishing of $\log\Phi^{\textup{AJ}}(y^\epsilon)\big{|}_{f^{\textup{rig}}}$ may soon be replaced by the hypothesis that $r_{\textup{an}}(f)=1$.
-Indeed, a suitable Gross--Zagier--Zhang formula (which is currently unavailable in the level generality we require) would show that the non-vanishing of the Abel--Jacobi image of the Heegner cycle $y^\epsilon$ is equivalent to asking that $r_{\textup{an}}(f)=1$.
+Indeed, a suitable Gross--Zagier--Zhang formula (which is currently unavailable in the level generality we require) together with the injectivity of the Abel--Jacobi map and the non-degeneracy of Beilinson's height pairing (none of which is currently known) would show that the non-vanishing of the Abel--Jacobi image of Heegner cycle $y^\epsilon$ is equivalent to asking that $r_{\textup{an}}(f)=1$.
 This in particular would show in this situation that

 as predicted by Mazur--Tate--Teitelbaum.
 We further remark that the $p$-adic Abel--Jacobi map is always expected to be injective in this set up. \begin{rem} Although we have not checked the details, it seems that our theory here applies equally well for $p$-semistable modular forms whose $p$-adic $L$-functions do \emph{not} necessarily possess an exceptional zero and whose Hecke $L$-function vanish at their central critical point to order $1$.
-This leads us to a $p$-adic Gross--Zagier formula which expresses the leading term of its $p$-adic L-function in terms of the $p$-adic height of the Beilinson--Kato element, allowing us to extend and generalize the results of \cite{pr93grenoble} to higher weight forms. \end{rem}
+This leads us to a $p$-adic Gross--Zagier formula which expresses the leading term of its $p$-adic $L$-function in terms of the $p$-adic height of the Beilinson--Kato element, allowing us to extend and generalize the results of \cite{pr93grenoble} to higher weight forms. \end{rem}